occiware/occiware.github.io/content/developer-guides/snapshot/use-cases-ldaas-demonstrator.md

 Three projects have been developed for this demonstrator.
 What is presented here is their state as of May 5th, 2017, and how to use/execute them locally.
 The Datacore Playground and Ozwillo OzEnergy projects also rely on another project, the [Ozwillo Datacore](https://github.com/ozwillo/ozwillo-datacore).

+We plan on dockerizing all this for easier local testing, but in the meantime, if you want to run them locally, we recommend that you use a Gnu/Linux system, especially an Ubuntu-based one, otherwise, you will have to adapt the commands to your own operating system.

 ## [OCCInterface](https://github.com/occiware/OCCInterface)

+_Presentation Excerpt_ :

 OCCInterface is a generic application that lets you explore and modify the resources of an OCCI server.